Calling Test

 Five Things God Might Be Doing

-You cannot see the full picture right now.
-But here are five possibilities to hold loosely:
+You can't see the full picture right now.
+Five possibilities to hold loosely.

+4. Building your dependence on Him.
 When you had a steady paycheck, you could handle life without much faith.
-Now you cannot.
-And that dependence — uncomfortable as it is — is exactly where God does His best work.
+Now you can't.

 What to Do This Month